OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 MIFF has been highlighted by the support of many important names in the film industry, such as George Clooney, Charlize Theron, Giancarlo Giannini, Michael Radford, Franco Nero, Daryl Hannah, Minnie Driver, Mark Damon, Peter Falk, Sandra Oh, Alexander Payne, Danny De Vito, Vincent Schiavelli, Pupi Avati, Pietro Scalia, Ezio Greggio, Martin Landau, Vera Farmiga, Paul Sorvino, Gianmarco Tognazzi, Claudia Cardinale, Matteo Garrone, Mira Sorvino, etc.

 As statistics have shown, MIFF is experiencing a consistent annual increase in notable media coverage and festival audience.
 Leonardo’s Horse Awarded Film have consistently been acquired by major Italian distribution companies as was the case with Lucky Number Slevin, Matching Jack, Finchè Nozze Non Ci Separino, Bubble, Becoming Chaz, Head in the Clouds, How Much Your Building Weights Mr Foster?, Girl Model, LennoNYC, etc.

 Andrea Galante (Director/Founder); Andrea Galante (Director/Founder); Andrea Galante (Director/Founder); Delia De Fazio (Translations Director); Filomena Velotto (Best Italian Language Film Category Nominations); Leonardo Motta (Programmer); Naike Gualtieri

 (Per il regolamento in Italiano si prega di consultare il sito www.miff.it)

 Film entries submitted to MIFF Awards go through the selection process by our programming committee.
 The selected films are then notified of their "nominated for awards" status.

 The nominated films are then privately shown prior to the festival to Leonardo Da Vinci Film Society (LDVFS) Members, to determine the winner in each category.
-The ballot takes place online, exactly the same as Film Independent and the Spirit Awards.
+The ballot takes place online only to members.

 Online Screeners can be sent with a link and password, after registration and uploading of all the info requested and WAB payment, prior or along with the link, via email.

 Nominee filmmakers' films are exhibited privately to LDVFS members only and therefore are able to maintain their public premiere status.
 In fact only the Winner Films will be screened at the festival for the Audience.
 This new format offers, a full program of public screenings for the awarded films, with an additional Grand Winner Audience Award - ultimate Best Film Category Winner certificated by the public opinion - giving a push towards the Italian distribution market.